CLICK HERE to watch this show until noon EST on June 15th. Enjoy!

 The second half of the show will help solve your rainy day woes as Alex Woodbury returns to show you some tricks for stitching laminated fabrics.
 Her featured garment is the Soho Jacket from the Sewing Workshop pattern line.

 You'll see the value of the non-stick foot for sewing rainwear fabric such as vinyl coated cotton.

 This unusual fabric can be found currently in some pretty prints on Fabric.com.
 I've had a lot of fun sewing with this fabric in the past.
 A few years ago Brother came out with a great hybrid foot that is not only non-stick but has roller wheels to really keep it gliding freely along the surface.
 Click on the image below to learn more.

 If you're ready to go watch the show CLICK HERE.
-This show is available online until December 8th at noon EST.
+This show is currently showing online until March 9th at noon EST.

 Enjoy and feel free to leave your comments!

 Be ready to go anywhere, anytime!
 This entire show is full of perfect projects for an on-the-go lifestyle!
 I think you'll get some great ideas for gift making too!

 The show begins with prolific blogger and busy Mom, Caroline Critchfield.
 Leave it to a busy, and I might add clever Mom to come up with something practical, pretty, and super fast to make!
 Watch as she shows each step to complete this piece and gives out some great tips and tricks along the way.